FilippoOlivo/SSM/results_description.md

 | Transformer    | 0.12 | 0.13  | 0.14  |
 | LSTM           | 0.07 | 0.09  | 0.1   |

-Comparing the results of inference times with the training times we can see that the latter are significantly higher.
-This is due to the fact that during training we need to compute the gradients and update the weights, while during inference we only need to compute the forward pass.
-The S4 model is still the slowest, but the gap with the other models is smaller.
-The S6 model is still slower than Transformer and LSTM based models.
+Comparing inference times to training times, we observe that training is significantly slower across all models.
+This is expected, as training involves not only the forward pass but also gradient computation and weight updates, whereas inference requires only the forward pass.

+While the S4 model remains the slowest during inference, the performance gap between it and the other models is smaller than during training.
+The S6 model continues to be slower than both Transformer and LSTM models, reflecting its inherently more complex recurrent computations even in the absence of backpropagation.

 ## Memory

-Here we present the GPU memory usage for different models.
-The memory usage is measured in MB and it represents the amount of GPU memory used during training.
-The plot below shows the memory usage for different models.
+This section presents the GPU memory usage of the different models during training.
+Memory usage is measured in megabytes (MB) and reflects the total amount of GPU memory consumed throughout the training process.
+The plot below illustrates the memory footprint of each model, enabling a comparison of their computational resource requirements.

 ![Memory](./img/gpu_memory.png)

-The same data are repored in the table below:
+The same data are reported in the table below:

 | Model          | 256    | 512    | 784     |
 |----------------|--------|--------|---------|